ericcornelissen/svgo-action/docs/options.md

 ---

-## Dry-run
+## Dry run

 | Name      | Default Value | Workflow file      | Config File        |
 | --------- | ------------- | ------------------ | ------------------ |
 | `dry-run` | `false`       | :heavy_check_mark: | :heavy_check_mark: |

-The _dry-run_ option can be used to run the Action without having it make any commits to your repository.
+The _dry run_ option can be used to run the Action without having it make any commits to your repository.
 This can be useful for debugging or when you just want to give the Action a try.